openedx/edx-documentation/en_us/shared/students/sfd_proctoredexams/SFD_ProctoredExams.rst

 Taking a Practice Proctored Exam
 **********************************

-Your course might include a practice proctored exam that you can take to make sure you can complete the proctoring setup steps on your computer.
+Your course might include an optional practice proctored exam that you can take to make sure you can complete the proctoring setup steps on your computer.
 It usually includes several example problems that you can try to answer.

-Practice exams do not affect your grade or your eligibility for credit.
+Practice exams let you follow the steps to set up the proctoring software, perform the required identity and environment scans, and experience taking an exam with online proctoring, but your proctoring session is not reviewed.

-Practice exams let you follow the steps to set up the proctoring software and perform the required identity and environment scans, but no actual monitoring is done by the software.
-You have a chance to try the proctoring software set up, and to experience a :ref:`timed exam <SFD Taking a Timed Exam>`.
+.. note:: Practice exams do not affect your grade or your eligibility for credit.

 To take a practice proctored exam, follow these steps.